West Sussex Fire & Rescue Service welcomes seven new on-call firefighters

 Seven new on-call firefighters have joined West Sussex Fire & Rescue Service after successfully completing their initial two-week training course.

-The new recruits live or work nearby to one of the service’s fire stations and will respond to emergencies either from their place of work or from home.
+The new recruits live or work nearby to one of the service’s fire stations, ensuring they can quickly respond to emergencies in their area.

 The new firefighters, and where they will be based, are: